-This is a trend of long (3+ km) type 4 anomalies that has a partial correlation to a linear magnetic anomaly.
+The Rapids conductor is a trend of long (3+ km) type 4 anomalies that has a partial correlation to a linear magnetic anomaly.
 At present it is mainly of academic interest and until more is understood about the type 4 anomaly, this is not given a priority for further investigation.